 What do colleges think about gap years?

 The way colleges look at a gap year during your application probably depends very heavily on how you spent that time.
 If you didn’t really do anything during that year besides sitting around at home, it’s almost definitely going to reflect badly on you.
 It shows laziness and that you waste good opportunities.

 However, if you spent the time well, such as participating in something you couldn’t have done during high school, I believe colleges will look on it very favorably.
-Whereas most high school seniors will only have grades and some extra-curricular activities to show, you’ll have a very unique experience that could bring a lot to that school.
+Whereas most high school seniors will only have grades and some extra-curricular activities to show, you’ll have a pretty unique experience that could bring a lot to that school.

 Is a gap year for me?